tbensky/PiNN_Projectile/readme.md

 ```
  2. Using `getC()`, which is gets an additional trainable parameter we added to the network.
 We added this is the `___init()___` of the network class: `self.C = nn.Parameter(torch.rand(1), requires_grad=True)`.

  Neither of these techniques worked, so we just set $C$ to $0.01$, which was what was used to generate the numerical data.
-We are not sure why neither of these techniques work:
+We are not sure why neither of these techniques work (i.e. have $C$ as a trainable parameter), in particular:

  1. Why can't we insist on a bit of additional constraint on a weight?
  1. Why won't a wholly trainable parameter of the network work?